-At Debut there are four groups of technical work.
-The examiner will ask a selection from each group and before you start the section you will be asked whether you would like to play the exercises along with the click or hear a single bar of click before you commence the test.
-Groups A-C should be played at J = 70 bpm.
+At Debut there are three groups of technical work.
+The examiner will ask for a selection from each group, and before starting this section candidates will be asked whether they would like to play the exercises along with the click or hear a single bar of click before commencing the test.